-by a crab loyal to the hydra,

-was hindered to succeed,
+by a crab loyal to the hydra, was hindered to succeed, the intensively watched eggs coming from the shell free it when they are freed,-

-the intensively

-watched eggs coming from

 The suddenness with which maternal devotion shifts from a totally benign to a much more ambivalent description is signaled by the image of entrapment.
-Again, Moore draws upon Greek myth, provocatively comparing the maternal paper nautilus's relation to her eggs to Hercules, who, according to legend, was the strongest man in the world and a figure of supreme self-confidence.12
+Again, Moore draws upon Greek myth, provocatively comparing the maternal paper nautilus's relation to her eggs to Hercules, who, according to legend, was the strongest man in the world and a figure of supreme self-confidence.